-The centers, located across the country, offer group and individual counseling, assistance and support.
+The centers, located across the country, offer group and individual counseling, and assistance and support to youth ages 12-18.
 Operating since 1999, the centers are designed like cafes and enable youth to meet with professionals and volunteers in a relaxed manner, as well as providing opportunities to socialize with their peers.
 The activities in the centers include group meetings for guidance and support, individual sessions, workshops and volunteer projects.
 ELEM’s staff works in close cooperation with other youth services in the area and refer teens for further guidance and treatment where necessary.

 Where do we operate?

 Our Coffee and Small Talk centers operate across Israel from North to South in: Kiryat Shmona, Nahariya, Safed, Kiryat Yam, Nof HaGalil, Tel Aviv, Natanya, Holon, Ashdod, Beit Shemesh and Kiryat Gat.

 Post-COVID, centers observed an increase in physical violence, vandalism, and roaming the streets, as well as criminal behavior and incidents with law enforcement.
 There was also an increase in youth experiencing mental health issues, eating disorders, and sexual assault.

 We’ve seen younger youth attending the centers, indicating that distress has become more common in younger demographics.
 In the past, the youngest were 14–15-year-olds, and in the last year, 11–12-year-olds came to seek support.